 Chartered in 1906 to build a line from Savannah to Sylvania, the Brinson Railroad was a project of George M. Brinson, a businessman who had built the Stillmore Air Line Railway a few years earlier.
 Construction began at Savannah, with the rails reaching Springfield in 1907 and Newington in 1909.

 At the time the Central of Georgia’s main line followed a route from Savannah through Pooler, Bloomingdale, Meldrim, Eden, Marlow, Guyton, and Egypt to Oliver.
 Branching off this line at Egypt was the near-bankrupt Savannah Valley Railroad, a 30-mile line running through Newington and Sylvania to Millhaven.

 Seeking to avoid unnecessary construction of trackage, Brinson purchased the Savannah Valley and incorporated its Newington-to-Millhaven tracks into his route.
-The 9-mile segment from Newington to Egypt was soon abandoned.
+The 9-mile segment from Newington to Egypt was leased to the Southeastern Lumber Company.

 From Millhaven, Brinson began building west, reaching Waynesboro in 1911 and St. Clair in 1913.
-At St. Clair the railroad connected with the Georgia and Florida Railway.
+At St. Clair the railroad connected with the Georgia & Florida Railway.

 Brinson planned to continue the line northwest to Athens, but was unable to do so.
 He ended his association with the company in 1914.
-On March 26, 1914, the railroad changed its name to the Savannah and Northwestern Railway.
+On March 26, 1914, the railroad changed its name to the Savannah & Northwestern Railway.

 1910 map (40K)